hileez/node-pyrunner-quick-start/README.md

 - `index.html` - A web page to render.
 This is the app's **renderer process**.
 - `preload.js` - A content script that runs before the renderer process loads.
 - `renderer.js` - A content script to render.
+- `python3.dll` - A Dynamic link library to node-pyrunner.
+- `python310.dll` - A Dynamic link library to node-pyrunner.
+- `pyscript` - Python script directory.
+- `python` - Python home directory.

 You can learn more about each of these components in depth within the [Tutorial](https://electronjs.org/docs/latest/tutorial/tutorial-prerequisites).
+Read the usage [DOC]([supercoderlee/node-pyrunner (github.com)](https://github.com/supercoderlee/node-pyrunner)) for node-pyrunner.

 ## To Use